-- While teriyaki sauce cooks, mix corn starch and water (creating "slurry") in a small bowl.
+While teriyaki sauce cooks, mix cornstarch and water (creating "slurry") in a small mixing bowl.

 - Pour slurry mixture into teriyaki sauce, whisking constantly until sauce begins to thicken (about 1 minute).
 Remove saucepan from heat.

-- Place chicken breasts in your chosen cooking dish (9x13 or similar size).
+Place chicken breasts in your chosen baking dish (9x13 or similar size).
 Pour 1 cup of teriyaki sauce on and around chicken.
 Place dish in the oven and bake, uncovered, for 30 minutes.

 - While chicken cooks, prepare the fried rice.
 If using this recipe, make the following ingredient changes: 1 1/2 cups rice, 1 1/2 cups water, 2 eggs, no veggies.
 Follow other directions and ingredients as normal.
 When finished, set fried rice aside.

 - Finally, cook or heat mixed vegetables per package instructions.

 - When chicken is done, remove from oven and use two forks to shred into bite sized pieces.
 Be careful of the hot plate while you work!

 - Add fried rice and mixed vegetables to dish with shredded chicken.
 Add another 2-3 tablespoons of teriyaki sauce and stir all ingredients together to coat.